flyinmind/jquery-tiny-calendar/README.md

         num:'the number of displayed calendar',
 });

-It is so simple so I don't write more words about how to use it.
+It is so simple so I don't want to write more words about how to use it.